 Dynamic Creative Optimization, or DCO, is a form of programmatic advertising that allows marketers to personalize the creative shown to individual audiences.
 Rather than displaying the same creative with the exact same words to every individual, DCO relies on technology to match the best-suited ad creative to the user, based on criteria set up in advance by the marketer.
 In short, DCO is a display ad technology that creates personalized ads based on data collected about the viewer at the moment of ad serving.
 Through this personalization, the marketer is in effect matching the best content to the correct user, thereby optimizing the chances that the user likes what they see and is more likely to convert.

-How Does Dynamic Creative Optimization Work?
+- Examples of Dynamic Creative Optimization

 Dynamic Creative Optimization generally starts with a template with a number of common elements that can be dynamically changed for each version.
 Virtually any component of an ad – the message, product features and benefits, pricing and imagery – can be changed in virtually unlimited combinations.
 The flexibility makes optimization and experimentation using DCO both cost-effective and rewarding from a performance perspective.

-What Types of Campaigns are Best Suited to DCO?
+What Types of Campaigns Are Best Suited to DCO?

 Given the fact that consumers enjoy personalization, virtually any kind of ad campaign can be optimized via DCO.
 Here are a few that work particularly well: